Fourier transform from momentum space to twistor space: Introduction

 \section{Introduction}

-Twistor string theory was proposed by Witten in 2004,\cite{Wit} triggering the development of new methods for analyzing scattering amplitudes in Yang-Mills theory and gravity theory.\cite{ElHu} In twistor string theory, the tree-level maximally helicity violating (MHV) amplitudes of four-dimensional $\mathcal{N}=4$ super Yang-Mills theory (SYM) are analyzed by performing a Fourier transform from momentum space to twistor space.
-This transform is sometimes called a half-Fourier transform\cite{BBKR} because it is a transform with respect to the spinor variable $\tilde{\pi}_{\alpha}$ alone in the lightlike momentum vector $p_{\alpha \dot{\alpha}}=\tilde{\pi}_{\alpha} \pi_{\dot{\alpha}}$, where $\alpha=0,1$ and $\dot{\alpha}=\dot{0},\dot{1}$.
+The introduction of twistor string theory by Witten in 2004 \cite{Wit} triggered the development of new methods for analyzing scattering amplitudes in Yang--Mills theory and gravity theory \cite{ElHu}.
+In twistor string theory, the tree-level maximally helicity violating (MHV) amplitudes of four-dimensional $\mathcal{N}=4$ super Yang--Mills (SYM) theory are analyzed by applying a Fourier transform from momentum space to twistor space.
+This transform is sometimes referred to as a half-Fourier transform \cite{BBKR} because it is a transform with respect to the spinor variable $\tilde{\pi}_{\alpha}$ alone in the light-like momentum vector $p_{\alpha \dot{\alpha}}=\tilde{\pi}_{\alpha} \pi_{\dot{\alpha}}$, where $\alpha=0,1$ and $\dot{\alpha}=\dot{0},\dot{1}$.
 It has been shown that a gluon MHV amplitude in twistor space is supported on an algebraic curve of degree one.
 This amplitude is deduced from the string model whose target space is the twistor space.
 In general, it is conjectured that an $l$-loop amplitude with $q$ gluons of negative helicity in twistor space is supported on an algebraic curve of degree $d=q-1+l$.
-Another example that demonstrates the usefulness of the Fourier transform is representing the $n$-particle (next-to)$^k$ maximally helicity violating (N$^k$MHV) amplitude , i.e., the amplitude with $k+2$ negative helicity gluons and $n-k-2$ positive helicity gluons, in planar $\mathcal{N}=4$ SYM as an integral on a Grassmann manifold with the aid of twistors.\cite{ACCK,MS} This makes the symmetries of the N$^{k}$MHV amplitude, i.e., the cyclic symmetry of the external particles, the superconformal symmetry, and the Yangian symmetry, manifest and also uses the Fourier transform.
-Furthermore, relativistic particles of various helicities can be analyzed in the same manner in terms of twistor variables with the aid of the Fourier transform.\cite{DNOS}
+Another example that demonstrates the utility of the Fourier transform is the translation of the Britto--Cachazo--Feng--Witten (BCFW) recursion relations \cite{BCF,BCFW} concerning scattering amplitudes in momentum space.
+This shows that scattering amplitudes in twistor space have the same recursion relations \cite{MS2,ACCK2}.
+In addition, the Fourier transform is also used in the representation of the $n$-particle (next-to)$^k$ maximally helicity violating (N$^k$MHV) amplitude , i.e., the amplitude with $k+2$ negative helicity gluons and $n-k-2$ positive helicity gluons, in planar $\mathcal{N}=4$ SYM theory as an integral on a Grassmann manifold with the aid of twistors \cite{ACCK,MS}.
+This makes the symmetries of the N$^{k}$MHV amplitude, i.e., the cyclic symmetry of the external particles, the superconformal symmetry, and the Yangian symmetry, manifest.
+Furthermore, relativistic particles of various helicities can be analyzed similarly in terms of twistor variables with the aid of the Fourier transform \cite{DNOS}.